PsychoDude/vtol-app/src/checklists/ef24g/landing-CATOBAR-preface.md

-# EF-24G Carrier Landing Preface
+# EF-24G Mischief Carrier Landing Preface

 When Landing Gear is DOWN, Hook DOWN, and Carrier Lights ON(Final Approach), the IFLOLS is visible in your lower-left HUD.
 Information is relayed via a data-link connection to the carrier.
 Prioritize use of the HUD IFLOLS over the physical IFLOLS whenever possible, especially in low visibility.